Hawaiian Electric Industries, Inc. (HE): Porter's Five Forces [11-2024 Updated]

 Hawaiian Electric Industries, Inc. (HE) - Porter's Five Forces: Bargaining power of suppliers

-Limited number of suppliers for key resources
+Limited number of suppliers for renewable energy resources

 Hawaiian Electric Industries, Inc. (HE) - Porter's Five Forces: Bargaining power of customers